Is BetterHelp Covered By Insurance?

 People who don’t have health insurance that covers online therapy may be able to get coverage for traditional therapy in some cases.
 Sometimes, insurance covers traditional in-person therapy that is considered medically necessary.

-For those who don’t have insurance coverage, the cost of online therapy at BetterHelp is often more affordable than in-person therapy without health insurance plans.
+For those who don’t have insurance coverage, the cost of online therapy by BetterHelp is often more affordable than in-person therapy without covered health insurance plans.
 BetterHelp’s services tend to cost between $70 and $100 per week, billed as a monthly subscription.
 Subscription pricing is based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply.
-Some people may qualify for need-based financial aid that can reduce barriers to receiving evidence-based care from a licensed online therapist.
+Some people may qualify by applying for need-based financial aid that can reduce barriers to receiving evidence-based care from a licensed online therapist.

 BetterHelp communication options

 Regardless of whether individuals have insurance coverage, the communication options with BetterHelp remain the same.
 Anyone can connect with a fully licensed therapist via audio, video, live chat, or a combination of these methods.
 These communication methods eliminate the cost of commuting to a therapist’s office because they can be accessed from a person’s home.
-In addition, BetterHelp users can contact their therapists at any time between therapy sessions through in-app messaging, and their therapists will typically respond when they are able.
-This option allows for comprehensive support throughout the week.

 Is online therapy effective?